Further, the system is a S-type where the planet orbits Sirius A only and not P-type.

 - Sirius A is more luminous than the Sun and twice as massive.

-- This in itself means that no stable orbit or planet can exist that is suitable for life further than a certain distance from the Sirius A – the distance calculated from some papers indicate at least a seperation from Sirius B by 1.5 AU.
+- This in itself means that no stable orbit or planet can exist that is suitable for life further than a certain distance from the Sirius A – the distance calculated from some papers indicate at least a separation from Sirius B by 1.5 AU.

 - Planets formed at Sirius A therefore can only be within the orbital distance from its parent at maximum of distance 6AU before serious perturbations result from Sirius B's gravitational pull.